Bakuchiol Co2 Extract Concentrate

 Applications: Skincare

-Co2 extracted Bakuchiol creates a very powerful baukchi extract.
-This is not like the cold pressed Bakuchiol that we carry.
+Co2 extracted Bakuchioil creates a very powerful baukchi extract.
+This is not like the cold pressed Bakuchioil that we carry.
 Co2 extracted is a super concentrated version that should be used in very small quantities in your end formula.
-Direct use of just Co2 extracted Bakuchiol will burn your skin.

 We do carry both cold pressed Bakuchiol and Co2 extracted Bakuchiol.
 Cold pressed bakuchiol is 100% cold pressed from the seed.
 This product still has the plant retinol benefits, but not as strong as the Co2 extracted version.
 Cold pressed Bakuchiol is delicious on the skin.
 Feels incredibly smooth and softening.
 Co2 extracted Bakuchiol is to be used in no more than 2% of the total formula and is a very powerful plant.